Alpine Lakes Viewpoint

 The trailhead is accessible from a parking area on the west side of the Dempster Highway at kilometer 66.5.
-If you are driving south from the Tombstone campground, the parking area is on your right, immediately after the highway crosses the Klondike River, at a gravel pit.
+If you are driving south from the Tombstone Campground, the parking area is on your right, immediately after the highway crosses the Klondike River, at a gravel pit.

-Look for an old road on the north side of the gravel pit, which parallels the Klondike River.
-There are some large rocks at the beginning of the old road.
+Look for an old road on the north side of the gravel pit, which parallels the North Klondike River.
+There are some large boulders at the beginning of the old road.
 The road is slightly overgrown with trees, but is still fairly easy to walk along.
 Another option from this trailhead is to follow some game trails directly above the gravel pit, but these disappear shortly and you will be left bushwhacking through very dense vegetation that is above head-height for about half an hour.

-Follow the old road for about 450 m, or until you find a sufficiently less-bushy spot to start your bushwhack up to some rocky cliffs above.
+Follow the old road for about 450 m, or until you find a sufficiently less-bushy spot to start your short bushwhack up to some rocky cliffs above.
 You will have to bushwhack uphill in waist to chest high brush for about 100 m until you reach the rocks above.
 Skirt around the north side of the first rocky band, and then boulder-hop up through a gully to a low-point in the next rocky cliff.